-While dealing with Hindu life, customs and manners, Hindu religion and Hindu philosophy, Miss Mayo has chiefly relied on the authority of the Abbé Dubois and has quoted from his book on these subjects profusely.
-It seems proper, therefore, to deal with the authority of the Abbé once for all in this place and to point out what value can be attached to his opinions and comments.
+On Hindu life, customs and manners, on Hindu religion and Hindu philosophy Miss Mayo has chiefly relied on the authority of the Abbe Dubois and has quoted from his book on these subjects profusely.
+It seems proper therefore to deal with the authority of the Abbe once for all in this place and to point out what value can be attached to his opinions and comments.

 Dubois was a Jesuit missionary.
-A refugeefrom the French Revolution, he came and settled down in India.
+A refugee from the French Revolution, he came and settled down in India.
 There is reason to believe that all the time he lived among the Hindus he posed as a Brahman.
-There is also reason to believe that he was 'a Tamil, far more than a Sanskrit, scholar,'- which is a polite way of saying that he was not much of a Sanskrit scholar.
+There is also reason to believe that he was 'a Tamil, far more than a Sanskrit scholar.'\-which is a polite way of saying that he was not much of a Sanskrit scholar.
 His opinions about Hindu religion and Hindu learning are not of much value.
-European knowledge of Hindu literature and religion in Dubois's days was extremely limited.
-Since then much that is of great scientific value has been discovered and made known, and Western scholars have written a great deal about Hindu religion.
-Hindu philosophy and Hindu law.
-The investigations of Western scholars are now being supplemented by Indian savants.
-Max Müller, Deussen, Welkins, Rapson, Colebrook, Sir William Jones, Lanman, Macdonnel, Keith, Foucher, Sylvian Levi and a host of others among the Europeans; Jayaswal, B. N. Seal, R. G. Bhandarker, Sarkar, R. L. Mitter, and a host of others among the Indians, are far better authorities on these subjects than the Abbé Dubois.
-Miss Mavo does not know any one of them.
-She does not refer to their writings and opinions.
-She relies almost exclusively on M. Dubois, whose knowledge was gleaned mostly from what translations of Sanskrit into European languages existed then.
-About his personal observations also it should not be forgotten that he lived the whole of the time he spent in India in that part of the Deccan which is situated south of the Kistna.
-The editor of the Oxford edition of his work remarks:
+European knowledge of Hindu literature and religion in Dubois' days was extremely limited.
+Since then much that is of great scientific value has been discovered and made known. and Western scholars have written a great deal about Hindu religion, Hindu philosophy and